Welsh boxer Joe Cordina turns professional and signs with Matchroom

 "Fans are really going to enjoy his style and watching his career unfold."

-Promoter Eddie Hearn previously stated to BBC Wales Sport that Cordina was the top prospect in the Team GB boxing squad.
+Hearn previously told BBC Wales Sport that Cordina was the top prospect in the Team GB boxing squad.

-Cordina will train in Essex with Tony Sims and BBC Wales Sport understands the he will sign a management deal with former two-weight world champion Joe Calzaghe.
+Cordina will train in Essex with Tony Sims and BBC Wales Sport understands he will sign a management deal with former two-weight world champion Joe Calzaghe.

-The 25-year-old is looking to become a world champion within three years.
+He says he is looking to become a world champion within three years.

 "After the Olympics, I knew that I was going to turn pro and I'm itching to get going," he said.